 Many homeowners don’t realize just how potentially dangerous it is to do laundry.
-According to the National Fire Protection Association, there were an estimated 16,800 fires due to washers and dryers in the United States in 2010.
+According to the National Fire Protection Association, between 2010 to 2014, there were an estimated 15,970 fires due to washers and dryers in the United States each year.
 Interestingly, the innocent-looking clothes dryer accounted for 92% of those fires.

 With over 20 years of experience as only one of two women Certified Dryer Exhaust Technicians in California, I know the importance of safety as it relates to dryer vents.
 Here are important safety-related “Do’s” and “Don’ts” to reduce the chance of dryer fires